-In this Annual Information Form, all references to "\$" or "CDN\$" are to Canadian dollars and all references to "US\$" are to United States dollars.
+In this Annual Information Form, all references to "\$" or "CDN\$" are to Canadian dollars, all references to "US\$" are to United States dollars and all references to "€" are to European Euros.

-In this Annual Information Form, the information is being presented as of June 1, 2005, except for financial information and percentages derived therefrom which are given for the fiscal year ended March 31, 2005, and for the information relating to employees which is presented as of May 1, 2005.
-The Côté Acquisition and the Schneider Acquisition (see "- History (including Acquisitions and Dispositions)") are reflected in the number of employees and facilities but are not included in any financial information.
+In this Annual Information Form, the information is being presented as of June 1, 2006, except for financial information and percentages derived therefrom which are given for the fiscal year ended March 31, 2006, and for the information relating to employees which is presented as of May 1, 2006.
+The De Lucia Acquisition (see "History (including Acquisitions and Dispositions)") is reflected in the number of employees and facilities but is not included in any financial information because the acquisition was completed on April 13, 2006.